 Measles Outbreak in West Texas

-With the decrease of vaccinations in a county in west Texas, a measles outbreak has been primarily affecting children; at least 49 have caught the virus.
-But before we jump into that, what actually is the measles?
-A very contagious disease that can be passed through the air, measles can lead to various problems and in some cases, result in death.
-While it is most common in kids, anyone who is unvaccinated against the disease or for whom the vaccine did not kick in can be affected.
+Due to the decrease in vaccinations in a county in west Texas, a measles outbreak has been primarily affecting children; at least 49 have caught the virus.
+But before we jump into that, what is the measles?
+The measles is a very contagious disease that can be passed through the air, leading to various problems and, in some cases, resulting in death.
+While it is most common in kids, anyone who is unvaccinated against the disease or for whom the vaccine did not work can be affected.
 Typical symptoms include a fever, runny nose, white spots inside your cheeks, and rashes across the body.
-It is not to be taken lightly considering that it resulted in over 107,000 deaths in 2023.
-Regarding the new outbreak, most of the cases have been found within Gaines County, which in recent years, shows data that 18% of students are abstaining from taking the vaccine.
-Although Texas has mandated their public school students to be up to date on all of their vaccines, parents can apply their children out of receiving them for religious reasons; a little over 13% of students did not get vaccinated, resulting in contagious diseases like this being spread from one person to another.
+It is not to be taken lightly, considering that it resulted in over 107,000 deaths in 2023.
+Regarding the new outbreak, most of the cases have been found within Gaines County, which, in recent years, shows data that 18% of students are abstaining from taking the vaccine.
+Although Texas has mandated its public school students to be up to date on all of their vaccines, parents can opt their children out of receiving them for religious reasons; a little over 13% of students did not get vaccinated, resulting in contagious diseases like this being spread from one person to another.

 Works Cited